kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

     - NFVI slicing is easier to achieve once Contrainerized Network Function  PODs are running over the Infrastructure as a Service VMs.
     - There is strong advocacy from a school of thought that Contrainerized Network Function PODs should run on bare metal servers.
     - Running CNF PODs over BMS can solve issues related to performance overhead  and networking  complexities can be avoided  which are inherited when CNI has to run POD networks inside the IaaS VMs.
-* If CNF Pods have to be run on bare metal server then it means one bare metal server can be the worker node for one K8s cluster which is clearly underutilization of compute resource.
+* If CNF Pods have to be run on bare metal server then it means one bare metal will be used as single k8s worker node which is clearly underutilization of compute resource.
 ## Use cases for Running CNF over BMS
  * In 5G Cloud-RAN DU (distribuation unit) is deployed near to RU (Radio Unit) as low latency is required for DU.
    - Cloud-native DU workloads requires low latencey thus requires BMS based K8s deployment.